RelationalML/relationalml.github.io/_pages/openings.md

 > We are currently hiring for PhD and Postdoc positions.
 Check the details below and apply now!
 > <span style="color:#d9534f"><strong>Application deadline: Ongoing</strong></span>

-If you are interested in joining our group or learning more about our research, please reach out to [Dr. Rebekka Burkholz](https://sites.google.com/view/rebekkaburkholz/).
+If you are interested in joining our group or learning more about our research, please reach out to [Dr. Rebekka Burkholz](mailto:burkholz@cispa.de).

 For more general information on pursuing a PhD or postdoc at the CISPA Helmholtz Center for Information Security, see the [CISPA Career Portal](https://career.cispa.de/).

 ### Student positions at UdS
-We are always looking for talented Master and Bachelor students at University of Saarland to join our group for a thesis or internship (HiWi).
-Topics around machine learning theory and applications are available - see the [team](/team)'s interests and recent [publications](/publications) and reach out to our emails.
+We welcome Master and Bachelor students from Saarland University interested in completing their thesis with our group.
+We also offer paid internship (HiWi) positions at CISPA.
+Topics around machine learning theory and applications are available—see the [team](/team)'s interests and recent [publications](/publications) and contact us by email for more details.

 ### What we look for